himynameisubik/Kalm-support/.github/ISSUE_TEMPLATE/bug_report.md

 **Device:**

+**Device language:**

 **Tweak list:**
-Either attach it as a text file or put it on e.g. pastebin.com
+Either attach it as a text file or put it on pastebin.com

 **Crashlog:**
-Either attach it as a text file or put it on e.g. pastebin.com
+Either attach it as a text file or put it on pastebin.com

 **Additional context**
 Add any other context about the problem here.